 Withdrawal symptoms have been observed in clinical trials following discontinuation of milnacipran, as with other serotonin and norepinephrine re-uptake inhibitors (SNRIs) and selective serotonin re-uptake inhibitors (SSRIs).
-Patients should be monitored for these symptoms when discontinuing treatment.
-Savella should be tapered and not abruptly discontinued after extended use [see WARNINGS AND PRECAUTIONS].
+Monitor patients for these symptoms when discontinuing treatment.
+Taper SAVELLA and do not abruptly discontinue after extended use [see WARNINGS AND PRECAUTIONS].

 Switching A Patient To Or From A Monoamine Oxidase Inhibitor (MAOI) Intended To Treat Psychiatric Disorders

-At least 14 days should elapse between discontinuation of a MAOI intended to treat psychiatric disorders and initiation of therapy with Savella.
-Conversely, at least 5 days should be allowed after stopping Savella before starting a MAOI intended to treat psychiatric disorders [see CONTRAINDICATIONS].
+At least 14 days should elapse between discontinuation of a MAOI intended to treat psychiatric disorders and initiation of therapy with SAVELLA.
+Conversely, allow at least 5 days after stopping SAVELLA before starting a MAOI intended to treat psychiatric disorders [see CONTRAINDICATIONS].

-Do not start Savella in a patient being treated with linezolid or intravenous methylene blue because there is increased risk of serotonin syndrome.
-In a patient who requires more urgent treatment of a psychiatric condition, other interventions, including hospitalization, should be considered [see CONTRAINDICATIONS].
+Do not start SAVELLA in a patient being treated with linezolid or intravenous methylene blue because there is increased risk of serotonin syndrome.
+In a patient who requires more urgent treatment of a psychiatric condition, consider other interventions, including hospitalization [see CONTRAINDICATIONS].

 Dosage Forms And Strengths